 With a view of the Margallas spread right across my workplace windows, I sit on my desk to contemplate about these areas, blurring out every sound as a refreshing feeling spreads over me.
 Enough to say, that even though I’ve been a frequent traveler, the Islamabad and the neighboring city will forever hold my heart.

 Talking about the capital city of Islamabad first, it indeed takes up the top honors for being one of the most serene cities.
 Hence, it stands on the list of being the second most beautiful capital in the world.
 As a resident of this area for the past 20 years and watching it transform, this probably gives me great pleasure that not only us as a nation, but the world has recognized this little piece of heaven.
 But what makes Islamabad so different, stunning and unique?
 For me, the answer lies in the fact that the capital city is blessed with breathtaking natural wonders and attractions, and is home to some amazing man-made architectures and monuments alongside great infrastructure, desi restaurants which is an added advantage.
 But the feature that takes my heart away every time?
 Beautiful Amaltas trees, spreading all over the Islamabad expressway and parts of Islamabad, but most importantly, right outside my workplace, in the foothills of the Margallas.
 If you want to get in shape Islamabad has some of best gyms and fitness centers.
+Staying in the city is never a worry now as it has the best hotels providing top-class services.

 Situated hardly 15 minutes away, and connected in numerous ways, is the jewel of Potohar – Rawalpindi.
 Serving as the ex-interim capital of Pakistan, Rawalpindi stands equally in beauty.
 Even though it has transformed greatly, no one can be able to take away the historical touch of this vicinity, as it holds various historical landmarks and heritage sites.
 The vibrant cultural hub has been inhabited by Hindus, Sikhs, and Jains in the past, who migrated to this land in 1947, and the city has been transforming ever since.